Levi J. Knight, first settler of the Ray City, GA area, has been a popular subject of this blog.

 Levi J. Knight fought in the Indian War of 1836-1839 and served as Captain of the Lowndes Militia.
 After the resignation of Major General Ezekiel Wimberly, Knight was elected Major General of the 6th Division of Georgia Militia on December 4, 1840.
-In that same election, John McPherson Berrien was elected to the U.S. Senate., a position he held until 1850.
+In that same election, John McPherson Berrien was elected to the U.S. Senate, a position he held until 1850.

 Announcement of the election of Levi J. Knight to Major General of the Militia, Milledgeville Recorder, Dec 8, 1840.